Installing/Deleting .deb Packages on Linux

 2. Get the File Name

-Copying the filename
+Copying the filename from Properties

 3. Open the Command Line

-Opening the CLI from the correct folder
+Opening the terminal from the correct folder

 Make sure your Files app is still opened to the folder containing the .deb file.
 Click the three dots next to the searchbar and press Open in Terminal.
-This will open your computer's command line app.
-You will see the folder's path next to the prompt, meaning that the command line is opened within a specific folder.

 4. Install the Debian Package

-Typing in the command prompt
+Typing the install command in the terminal

 In the command line, type sudo apt install ./, then use Ctrl + Shift + V to paste the name of the .deb file.
 Hit Enter to install the application.
 You may need to type your password and press Enter again.